GaParmar/clean-fid/README.md

 ---
 ### Supported Precomputed Datasets

-We provide precompute statistics for the following commonly used configurations
+We provide precompute statistics for the following commonly used configurations.
+Please contact us if you want to add statistics for your new datasets.

 | Task             | Dataset   | Resolution | Reference Split          | # Reference Images | mode |
 | :-:              | :---:     | :-:        | :-:            |  :-:          | :-: |